ndingibr/lang_classification/README.md

 --for production code---

-6. To run the program and see the agent training
+6. To run the program

 	python train.py